About Stephen Paul Young Photography

 Thank you for visiting the phototrinity web site and taking the time to read a quick bio about me.
 Here, I get an opportunity to introduce myself to the world.
 Nothing too ambitious, just a simple insight into Stephen Paul Young Photography.

-Phototrinity for me, was the realisation and desire to turn from ‘Amateur’ to ‘Professional’ – just quitting my job so I could spend every day seeking out all the fantastic locations, waiting hours for the right light, to quietly observe the world and play around with my camera, undisturbed, converting my passion into a living, to make up for the quitting part.
+Phototrinity for me, was the desire and then realisation to turn from ‘Amateur’ to ‘Professional’ – just quitting my job so I could spend every day seeking out all the fantastic locations, waiting hours for the right light, to quietly observe the world and play around with my camera, undisturbed, converting my passion into a living, to make up for the quitting part.
 And of course, to spend out on the finest gear!
 I guess I am not the only person on this planet who has been fostering a similar plan.

 Early Years Photography

-When I was 14 my parents bought me my first camera for Christmas, a Practice MTL3.
+When I was 14 my parents bought me my first camera for Christmas, a Praktica MTL3.
 I had no idea how to use it!
 So I sat in front of our TV screen and photographed ( Black & White Film and a Black & White TV set! ) the Christmas day movie – The Black Hole!
 By that evening, my Dad had taken all the films I had shot, and me, up into the loft space where I was first introduced to the delights of chemicals and film development.

 The following 2 years, I began my love affair with Black & White Photography and a desire to become a war photographer!
 Influenced by mass media coverage and a teenage boys dream to become part of the ‘solution’ to all the worlds ills!
 At 16 years of age, the political landscape shaped everything around me, high unemployment and the Falklands War meant I left school and joined the Army, The Royal Corp’ of Transport, as it was then.